JanneMattila/azure-virtual-wan-with-secured-virtual-hub-demo/README.md

 #### Spoke003

-- Traffic targeted to spoke001 address space is routed to firewall
+- All traffic is routed to firewall using routing intent
-- Internet access via direct routing to internet
 - No VNet network accesses
   - No allow firewall rules defined
 - No on-premises network access